 Volunteers Pack 10,000 Christmas Food Boxes for Neighbors in Need

-Last week, dozens of volunteers packed a whopping 10,000 Christmas food boxes that The Salvation Army will deliver to people in need throughout the Metropolitan Division this holiday season.
+Last week, dozens of volunteers packed a whopping 10,000 Christmas food boxes that The Salvation Army will deliver to people in need throughout the Chicagoland, Northern Illinois, and Lake County, Indiana communities this holiday season.

 “Behind the pair of hands that’s packing these boxes is a heart of caring,” said Major David Dalberg, Disaster Services Director for the Army’s Metropolitan Division and the person who organized the food box assembly.
 “It’s not just how many boxes are packed, it’s that each one is touched by that volunteer in a special way.
 I believe that God uses that to touch lives and the recipients of those boxes.”

 The team of volunteers who assembled, filled, and packed all the boxes onto pallets felt that personal connection to the people who will receive the boxes.
 “It just feels really good to give back to people who might not be able to have all the things we are able to get,” said Melissa Ellegood, an integrated marketing business analyst for Topco who helped at the packing event.
 “So it’s nice to be able to provide something to people during the holiday season.”

 Moe Beydoun, Sales Director for Sprint, a company that has been sending volunteers to help pack food boxes for about 10 years, thought about the recipients of all the Christmas meals he helped assemble and said, “I hope they get something they wouldn’t have otherwise – and I hope they have a great holiday meal.
 We love this opportunity to give back.”